maxsdw/vRap-js/README.md

         this.linked.model.<model alias>
         this.linked.view.<view alias>

+If you are going to link a view or a model that have been previously instantiated, yo can reference them inside an array by using the object namespace, like this:

+        config: {
+                models: [ 'models.users' ],
+                views: [ 'views.usersGrid' ],
+                listeners: {
+                        <event name>: <method name>
+                }
+        },

 Inside views or models, avoid adding direct references to the controller, for instance, if a specific event in a view needs to start a method in the controller, the view should emit a generic event instead of calling the controller method directly.
 Inside the view, you can emit an event like this:

         this.emit('addBtnClicked');